SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 - Customer collaboration over contract negotiation
 - Responding to change over following a plan

 There is plenty of controversy over what Agile really is or isn't.
-There is much disagreement over whether it's made the industry a better or worse place.
+There is much disagreement over whether it has made the industry a better or worse place.
 We don't really care about any of that.
 You'll form your own opinions on that, if you haven't already.

 In this chapter, I'm just going to share my thoughts on the good and bad parts of modern Agile, and how they impact your daily life for managing projects.